 As parents, we always want our children to be healthy and safe.
 We take them to the doctor for regular checkups, make sure they eat healthy foods, and encourage them to play outside.
-But did you know that vision problems are one of the most common health issues among children?
-In fact, about one in four school-age kids has a vision problem.
-The good news is that most eye problems can be prevented or treated if caught early.
+However, one area that’s often overlooked is eye health.
+Vision problems are among the most common health issues in kids, affecting one in four children.
+Fortunately, many of these issues can be prevented or treated with regular pediatric eye exams in Liberal.

-In this blog post, we’ll discuss some common eye problems in children and how you can prevent them.
+In this blog post, we’ll discuss some common eye problems in children and why it’s important to schedule annual eye doctor check-ups.

 1. Myopia

 Myopia (or nearsightedness) is when faraway objects look blurry but things up close are clear.
-Myopia usually develops during childhood and gets worse over time if not managed properly.
+Myopia usually develops during childhood and worsens over time if not managed properly.
 To keep myopia from getting worse, make sure your child spends time outside and limit their screen time.

-At Prairie Vista Eye & Optical, we offer Wave NightLens® topography-based orthokeratology lenses in Liberal, Kansas to help slow down the progression of nearsightedness.
-Wave NightLens® orthokeratology (or ortho-k) lenses gently reshape your child’s cornea while they sleep, providing them with clear vision the following day without having to wear glasses or contacts.
-Studies have shown that using Wave NightLens® can significantly slow the progression of myopia in children and adolescents, reducing the risk of developing high levels of nearsightedness later in life.
+At Prairie Vista Eye & Optical, we offer Wave NightLens® topography-based orthokeratology lenses in Liberal to help slow the progression of nearsightedness.
+Orthokeratology (or ortho-k) lenses gently reshape your child’s cornea while they sleep, providing them with clear vision the following day without having to wear glasses or contact lenses.
+Research shows that ortho-k can slow myopia progression by approximately 50%, offering a significant myopia control effect.
 If your child has myopia, we’ll examine their eyes and develop a personalized myopia management plan for their specific needs.

 2. Hyperopia (farsightedness)